Patent Searching Made Easy

 How to Do Patent Searches on the Internet & in the Library

-In Patent Searching Made Easy, find the plain-English information you need to:
+Patent Searching Made Easy shows you how to:

-- verify the patent status of an idea
+- verify the patent status of ideas submitted to you (if you're a developer), and

 Written for both inventors and business owners interested in expanding their product line through the license, distribution or manufacture of other people's ideas, Patent Searching Made Easy is the easiest way for you to determine the answer to that all-important question, "Am I the first?"